ArtificerRepo/artificer/distro/assembly/src/main/resources/ROOT/README.txt

 == Welcome ==
-Welcome to the S-RAMP Distribution (${project.version}), thanks for downloading!
+Welcome to the Artificer Distribution (${project.version}), thanks for downloading!

 == Overview ==
 This distribution comes with the following:

-    1) bin/*.war - the WARs that make up the S-RAMP runtime, including (but not limited to) the server WAR and the Repository Browser UI WAR
+    1) bin/*.war - the WARs that make up the Artificer runtime, including (but not limited to) the server WAR and the Repository Browser UI WAR
-    2) bin/s-ramp-shell-${project.version}.jar - the S-RAMP interactive shell.
+    2) bin/artificer-shell-${project.version}.jar - the Artificer interactive shell.
-    3) bin/s-ramp.* - shell and batch scripts to run the S-RAMP interactive shell.
+    3) bin/artificer.* - shell and batch scripts to run the Artificer interactive shell.
-    4) demos - a number of demo maven projects to help you get started with S-RAMP.
+    4) demos - a number of demo maven projects to help you get started with Artificer.
-    5) src - all of the S-RAMP source code, in a number of "-sources" JARs.
+    5) src - all of the Artificer source code, in a number of "-sources" JARs.
-    6) build.xml - an Ant script that will install and configure S-RAMP into one of:
+    6) build.xml - an Ant script that will install and configure Artificer into one of:
        B) JBoss Wildfly 8
        B) JBoss EAP 6